louis030195/xmoto-gym/README.md

  - Get velocity, position ? => observation
  - Get angle between ground and bike to know if the wheels are lifted or not => observation
  - Get direction
- - find a way to positive reward
+ - find a way to positive reward (reward when going toward apples / objective, reward when moving ..)
+ - Implement rendering